uncovsky/thesis/README.md

 * upper bounds on objective for each state/action pair - pareto curves.
 Accepts discount parameters / precision on hausdorff distance of starting bound.

-* Heuristics for BRTDP for successor sampling ( difference of bounds as in the original paper ).
+* Heuristics for BRTDP for action & successor sampling

 * Parser for explicit PRISM files with some additional features that can be used to load explicit models and use them to build the MDP for solving.